Project FLEX-MEDIATION

 ANR reference : 22-PETA-0014

-The deployment and integration of renewable energies into the electricity mix is a major challenge for the energy transition.
-Balancing supply and demand in each section of the grid requires substantial effort.
-Compared to controllable supplementary production, storage, and grid interconnection, adjusting demand over time requires little additional infrastructure.
+The deployment and integration of renewable energy into the electricity mix is a major challenge of the energy transition.
+The need to balance supply and demand in every section of the grid requires substantial efforts that grid operators cannot undertake on their own.

-- How is regulation evolving to take into account the variability of renewable energies on the end-user side?
+• How is regulation evolving to address the variability of renewable energy and promote demand flexibility?

 Keywords: Energy communities, regulation, flexibilities, self-generation, resilience, justice